ismailbozkurt/ismailbozkurt.github.io/Content/Notes2Myself/Notes2Myself.md

 # Notes2Myself

 This is a place where I write notes to myself.
+Feel free to contact me -> [Email](mailto:ismailbozkurtr@gmail.com)

 > Be aware of the privileges you have!
 Appreciate the value of what you own!